theawless/decent-apps/README.md

-# Decent Pictionary
+# Decent Apps

-* simple multiplayer mobile-friendly pictionary game that runs in the browser
+* collection of mobile-friendly multi-user apps that run in the browser
 * requires no servers (expect for signalling, which is through webtorrent trackers)

-## How to

-* [host](https://theawless.github.io/DecentPictionary/server/) the game in your browser
-* share the generated link with friends

 ## Contributing